 The New York State Senate today passed a bill that would allow consumers more protections when purchasing a pet.
-The bill (S.3723B), cosponsored by Senator Andrew Lanza, would provide consumers with more information about the origins of their pet, and more protections should their pet become ill, under what is known as the “pet lemon law.”
+The bill (S.3723B) would provide consumers with more information about the origins of their pet, and more protections should their pet become ill, under what is known as the “pet lemon law.”

 The pet lemon law gives rights to consumers on their newly purchased pets.
 If a pet is diagnosed with a congenital malformation, is ill, or has a contagious infection or disease, the law covers consumers within fourteen business days.
 However, many times these congenital defects or illnesses do not show up in very young animals.